TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

         before it is displayed in the TYPO3 frontend.
 Data processors are implemented in PHP code.
 They can be executed via TypoScript configuration and manipulate data that is passed to Fluid templates.
-It is therefore a specific implementation to operate on data before it is passed on to the presentation layer (Fluid templates).
+It is therefore a way of manipulating data before it is passed to the presentation layer (Fluid templates).

     ..  _data-provider: